The Ultimate In Birding Tours

 The tour provides a wonderful opportunity to see the superb Poyang wetlands of China, home to some of the world’s most endangered waterbirds, and also a series of exciting endemic and near-endemic forest and scrubland species, plus sought-after winter visitors from Northeast Asia.

 We will begin our wintertime journey through the Middle Kingdom in the Beijing region.
-Here, we shall visit both the Gulf of Bohai, home to many wintering Relict Gulls, and the mountains north of the city where we will search for wintering Dusky, Naumann’s and Red-throated Thrushes, Siberian Accentors and Pallas’s Rosefinches (and even Japanese Waxwings on occasion), as well as Beijing Babbler, Plain (or Père David’s) Laughingthrush, Silver-throated Bushtit, Chinese Nuthatch and Chinese Beautiful Rosefinch.
+Here, we shall visit both the Gulf of Bohai, home to many wintering Relict Gulls, and the mountains west of the city where we will search for wintering Dusky, Naumann’s and Red-throated Thrushes, Siberian Accentors and Pallas’s Rosefinches (and even Japanese Waxwings on occasion), as well as Beijing Babbler, Plain (or Père David’s) Laughingthrush, Silver-throated Bushtit, Chinese Nuthatch and Chinese Beautiful Rosefinch.

 From the Beijing region, we head south of the Yangtze River to Jiangxi province.
 Our first port of call is Wuyuan, a lovely area of wooded hills, clear rivers, paddyfields and villages of white-washed houses.
 Our major targets here are the rare Scaly-sided Mergansers, which winters here, the restricted-range Pied Falconet and Short-tailed Parrotbill, the endemic Huet’s Fulvetta, the little-known Yellow-browed Bunting, Tristram’s Bunting and three near-endemics: Collared Finchbill, Chestnut Bulbul and Yellow-bellied Tit.